Updated on May 18th, 2020 by Bob Ciura

 The decline in operating profit is from lower gross margins, which, as you can see above, is due primarily to higher cost of goods as well as tariffs.
 These are largely out of the company’s control, but have dampened earnings growth for 2020 nonetheless.

-Brown-Forman stock trades for a price-to-earnings ratio of 30.7 which is well above our fair value estimate of 22.
-As a result, we expect the valuation to compress over the next five years, which could reduce total returns by 6.4% per year.
+Brown-Forman stock trades for a price-to-earnings ratio of 38, which is well above our fair value estimate of 22.
+As a result, we expect the valuation to compress over the next five years, which could reduce total returns by 10.4% per year through 2025.

-The combination of earnings growth, dividends, and valuation changes is expected to result in annual returns of just over 1% per year.
-This is a very weak rate of return.
+The combination of earnings growth, dividends, and valuation changes is expected to result in negative annual returns of approximately 2.4% per year.
+This makes Brown-Forman stock a sell in our view.

 Even though Brown-Forman is a Dividend Aristocrat with a long history of dividend increases, the very high valuation and low dividend yield make the stock an unattractive pick for value or dividend investors.
 Given the enormous turmoil in the stock market in the early part of 2020, there are numerous bargains to be found, making Brown-Forman seem even less attractive on a relative basis.